olegpolivin/pruningExperiments/Results.md

 As suggested in the [What is the State of Neural Network Pruning?](https://arxiv.org/abs/2003.03033) paper many pruning methods are described by the following algorithm:

-1. Initial complete neural network (NN) is trained until convergence (20 epochs now).
+1. A neural network (NN) is trained until convergence (20 epochs now).
 2. ```
     for i in 1 to K do
         prune NN
         finetune NN
-    end for```
+    end for

 It means that the neural network is pruned several times.
 In my version, a weight once set as zero will always stay zero.
+The weights that were pruned are not retrained.
 Note also that finetuning means that there are several epochs of training happening.

-The weights that were pruned are not retrained.
-In order to fix the pruning setup, in all experiments number of prune-finetune epochs is equal to 3 (it is ``K`` above), and number of finetuning epochs is equal to 4.
+In order to fix the pruning setup, in all the experiments number of prune-finetune epochs is equal to 3 (it is ``K`` above), and number of finetuning epochs is equal to 4.
 The categorical accuracy and model's speed-ups and compression is reported after pruning-finetuning is finished.

 ## Results